exoji2e/Sugartop/README.md

 ## Warning:
 - If you end up using this app, it's your responsibility to take care of your diabetes.
 If the app does not work properly I take no responsibility, yadayada.
 If something is not working as intended, post an issue, or a pull request.

-- Use only when the sensor has been activated.
-I've not yet looked into what data is sent when the sensor starts, trying to poll data before a sensor is activated might disable or damage the sensor.